AccessNow/AmIBeingTracked/README.md

 cd AmIBeingTracked/services
 cp config.yml.sample config.yml
 editor config.yml
-  #provide all needed informations  such the name of database that you just created and the db user...
+  #provide all needed information such the name of database that you just created and the db user...
 ```

 ### Development & test environment